eric-vader/CV-pandoc-healy/soc_campus_visit/soc_campus_visit.md

 For the teaching position, I am interested to

 - Focus on improving teaching quality
-- Contribute anywhere there are needs
+- Contribute anywhere there are needs; Computing, Teaching & Research
 - Curriculum development/improvement
 - Casual research
     - Mentor for Undergraduate Research / FYP